uzernamex/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.
+- Register your name and email to access and create your own database of shortened urls!